anja0440/Beer-Recommender-System/README.md

 According to latest surveys, the number of breweries worldwide is about 20.000 and most restaurants with specific regional cuisines offer a variety of different beers.

 It is always interesting to taste a new type of beer but there is such a wide range in taste, that you can easily select one which you do not like at all.

-In case of wine, for example, - with some experience - one can judge on origin or grape - but what about hops?
+In case of wine, with some experience, one can judge the taste on origin or grape - but what about hops?
-What can give some indication about similarity of taste, flavors or mouthfeel?
+What can give some indication about similarity of taste, when it is about beer?

-Providing this indication and a recommendation is the aim of my Beer-Commender-System:
+The aim of this Beer-(Re)Commender-System is to provide this indication and a recommendation:
-A web-app, that makes it easier to select a type from a list like a menu card, for instance.
+A web-app, which makes it easier to select a beer for instance from a menu card.

 # Data

-I have been using these 2 datasets:
+I used these 2 datasets:

 https://www.kaggle.com/datasets/ruthgn/beer-profile-and-ratings-data-set